D04: The Role of a Lietime

 BAJANKLES: We're gonna have to do a rewrite.
 It's no longer called The Sound of Water.
 What are we gonna call it?
 Uh… Ships in Bloom, something like that.

-BARGIE: Wait, wait, wait, I've never acted before.
-This is crazy.
+BARGIE: Wait, wait, wait, I've never acted before, I—this is—this is crazy!

 BARGIE: Never once.